boost-ext/di/doc/tutorial.md

 Above example are fine and dandy, nonetheless, they don't cover one important thing.
 How `[Boost].DI` knows which constructor to choose and what if they are ambiguous?

-Well, algorithm is very simple.
+Well, the algorithm is very simple.
 The longest (most parameters), unique constructor will be chosen.
-Otherwise, `[Boost].DI` will give up with compile time error.
+Otherwise, `[Boost].DI` will give up with a compile time error.
 However, which constructor should be chosen is configurable by [BOOST_DI_INJECT].

-To illustrate this, let modify `model` constructor.
+To illustrate this, let's modify `model` constructor.

 ```cpp
 class model {